 Receiving an inheritance from a family member should be a blessing.
 But too often, it becomes a curse.

-While the average retiree plans to leave an inheritance of $177,000 to their heirs, many of those heirs won’t know how to put their inheritance to good use.(1) More than one-third of all inheritors see no change or a decline in their wealth after getting an inheritance.(2)
+It’s estimated that $68 trillion worth of assets will pass down from Baby Boomers to younger generations over the next 25 years, and many of those heirs won’t know how to put their inheritance to good use.1 More than one-third of all inheritors see no change or a decline in their wealth after getting an inheritance.2

 Did you catch that?
 Some folks see their wealth decrease after they inherit a financial windfall.
 I’ve seen too many people get an inheritance and then throw it all away.
 They go on a few vacations, buy a fancy new car, and before they know it, the money is gone and they have nothing to show for it.